YINI-lang/YINI-spec/README.md

 - Currently in ***Beta stage***.
 - (Implementation libraries or parsers can follow once the specification stabilizes a bit more.)
-- A TypeScript-based YINI parser is about to start development: https://github.com/YINI-lang/yini-parser-typescript
+- A TypeScript-based YINI parser is in development: https://github.com/YINI-lang/yini-parser-typescript
+- YINI parser release on NPM: https://www.npmjs.com/package/yini-parser
 - Feedback welcome 💬 — open a Discussion or an Issue.

 ### 🚀 Future